zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/mendix-cloud-genai/mendix-cloud-grp.md

 For the Mendix Cloud GenAI Model Resources with Anthropic's Claude and Cohere's Embed, we do not store any of the requests (prompts) & responses (answers, embeddings) sent to & from the service.
 Neither do our partners Amazon, Anthropic & Cohere.
 Your data is **not** used for training.

-Data stored in the GenAI Knowledge Base Resources is stored in a logically isolated database only accessible by you, the customer, through the Keys you can create yourself in the Portal.
+Data stored in the GenAI Knowledge Base Resources is stored in a logically isolated database only accessible by you, the customer, through the keys you can create yourself in the Portal.

 ### How is data sent to the Mendix Cloud GenAI service stored & used?
 The requests (prompts) sent to & responses (answers, embeddings) sent from the Models are not stored anywhere and are **not** used for training purposes.
 Only metadata about requests like token input/output counts are collected for logging, metrics & monitoring, metering & billing, product improvement and maintenance purposes.